leogcam/leogcam/README.md

 ## Hi there 👋
+I'm an aerospace engineering student interested in structures, fluids, mechanics, and code!
 <!--
 **leogcam/leogcam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.